Shahriar-0/Artificial-Intelligence-Course-Projects-S2023/README.md

 ## CA0: Introduction

-In this project, we are introduced to *exploratory data analysis* using some of the Python data science libraries such as pandas, NumPy, and matplotlib in Jupyter Notebook.
+In this project, we are introduced to **exploratory data analysis** using some of the Python data science libraries such as pandas, NumPy, and matplotlib in Jupyter Notebook, and try to solve [this](https://cseweb.ucsd.edu/classes/sp15/cse190-c/reports/sp15/048.pdf) problem.

 ## CA1: Search Algorithms